California Resources Corporation: Down For The Count

 CRC was heavily indebted, yet it failed to fully hedge its oil price risk, and that failure also was ignored by analysts and investors.

 California Resources Corporation (CRC) announced that it was unable to file its Form 10-Q for the first quarter of 2020 due to circumstances related to COVID-19 pandemic.
-Gov. Gavin Newson issued at stay at home order and CRC staff had been working remotely for eight weeks.
+Gov. Gavin Newsom issued a stay at home order and CRC staff had been working remotely for eight weeks.

 Furthermore, Los Angeles County Public Health Director Barbara Ferrer acknowledged during a Board of Supervisors meeting on Tuesday that the county stay-at-home orders will “with all certainty” be extended for three months through July unless there was a “dramatic change to the virus and tools at hand” to deal with it.